-Machine vision is being embedded in highly integrated SoCs and expanding into emerging high-volume applications such as automotive ADAS, and surveillance.
-A major challenge in enabling mass adoption of embedded vision applications is providing the processing capability at a power and cost point low enough for embedded applications, while maintaining sufficient flexibility to cater to rapidly evolving markets.
+Machine vision and deep learning are being embedded in highly integrated SoCs and expanding into emerging high-volume applications such as automotive ADAS, surveillance, and augmented reality.
+A major challenge in enabling mass adoption of embedded vision applications is in providing the processing capability at a power and cost point low enough for embedded applications, while maintaining sufficient flexibility to cater to rapidly evolving markets.

-To speed application software development, the EV processors are supported by a comprehensive software programming environment based on existing and emerging embedded vision standards including OpenCV, OpenVX™, OpenCL™ C, as well as Synopsys' ARC MetaWare Development Toolkit.
+To speed application software development, the EV processors are supported by a comprehensive software programming environment based on existing and emerging embedded vision and neural network standards including OpenCV, OpenVX™, OpenCL™ C and Caffe with Synopsys' ARC MetaWare EV Development Toolkit.